tarleb/tarleb/README.md

 [support][pandoc-discuss], tend for the [Docker images][], and generally strive to move the system forward all while keeping the "ecosystem" in good shape.

-If you are using any of these parts, why not become a [sponsor]?
+If those sound like worthy tasks, or if you are using any of these parts, why not become a [sponsor]?

 Either way, come and say hi, links are in the sidebar!